amzn/amazon-payments-magento-2-plugin/README.md

 Amazon Pay offers a familiar and convenient buying experience that can help your customers spend more time shopping and less time checking out.
 Amazon Pay is used by large and small companies.
 From years of shopping safely with Amazon, customers trust their personal information will remain secure and know many transactions are covered by the Amazon A-to-z Guarantee.
 Businesses have the reassurance of our advanced fraud protection and payment protection policy.

 ## What's new in Amazon Pay for Magento 2?
-Starting from version 5.0.0, Amazon Pay is hosted on Magento Marketplace and features our next generation web checkout technology.
+Starting from version 5.0.0, Amazon Pay is hosted on the Magento Marketplace and features our next generation web checkout technology.
 This places the Amazon shipping and payment widgets outside the Magento checkout template system, improving usability and transaction error handling.
 Here are some of the improvements over the previous module:

-* Hosted checkout experience (replacing inline widgets solution)
+* An Amazon-Hosted checkout experience (replacing inline widgets solution)
 * Fewer checkout steps (merging consent and address/payment selection screen)
 * Avoids problems on browsers that have active cookie blocking or tracking protection mechanisms
 * Supports digital goods as well as physical goods